-Finally, Elia investigated the potential impact of an offshore bidding zone on the mitigation measures.
-It concluded that there are no fundamental impacts and the mitigation measures can be considered robust for a framework with an offshore bidding zone, as well in a home market solution.
-Nevertheless, while the offshore bidding zone improves adequate price signals in the balancing timeframe, there might be a slight increase on the activation frequency and an impact on the trigger design, at least for the mitigation measures covering storm and ramping events.
+Elia investigated the potential impact of the offshore bidding zone on the mitigation measures.
+It concluded that there are no fundamental impacts and the mitigation measures can be considered robust for a framework with an offshore bidding zone.
+Nevertheless, while the offshore bidding zone improves adequate price signals in the balancing timeframe, there might be a slight increase on the activation frequency, at least for the mitigation measures covering storm and ramping events.
+This follows limitations of portfolio balancing in an offshore bidding zone.